-You can then use this heat in a radiator, for hot water, or in an underfloor heating system.
+This heat can then be used in radiators, for hot water or in an underfloor heating system.

-A hybrid heat pump system, also called a dual energy system, integrates a heat pump (air source or ground source) with your traditional gas boiler heating system, or potentially even your hydrogen boiler in the future.
+A hybrid heat pump system, also called a dual energy system, integrates a heat pump (air source or ground source) with your traditional gas furnace or boiler heating system – and potentially even hydrogen boiler in the future.

-A hybrid heating system monitors the temperature outside and automatically chooses the most energy efficient option to keep your home consistently warm and your hot water running.
+A hybrid heating system monitors the temperature outside and automatically chooses the most energy efficient option to keep your home consistently warm and your water hot.